Get Around

 On Foot

-Voted one of top five most walkable cities in the nation, Philadelphia features tree-lined streets and neighborhoods that make exploring on foot the perfect way to see the City of Brotherly Love.
+Voted the most walkable city in the nation, Philadelphia features tree-lined streets and neighborhoods that make exploring on foot the perfect way to see the City of Brotherly Love.
+Stop in for a map of the city and ask us any question you have about getting around.

 On Bike

-Get around Philadelphia on two wheels is even easier with the city’s bike sharing program, Ride Indego, which has 1000 bicycles available at 125 stations throughout the city, including one located right outside Independence Visitor Center at 5th and Market Streets.
+Get around Philadelphia on two wheels is even easier with the city’s bike sharing program, Ride Indego, which has 1,000's of bicycles available at 125 stations throughout the city, including one located right outside Independence Visitor Center at 5th and Market Streets.